 Energy and Atmosphere

-- Optimize Energy Performance — Lighting Power, Lighting Control, HVAC, Equipment and Appliances: Our energy performance is optimized by LED lighting that reduces lighting power consumption by 35%, occupancy sensors, Energy Star appliances and energy-efficient equipment, and HVAC efficiency requirements in compliance with New Building Institute’s Advanced Building Core Performance.
+- Optimize Energy Performance — Lighting Power, Lighting Control, HVAC, Equipment and Appliances: Our energy performance is optimized by LED lighting that reduces lighting power consumption by 35%, occupancy sensors, Energy Star appliances and energy-efficient equipment, and HVAC efficiency requirements in compliance with New Building Institute’s Advanced Building Core Performance, reducing the use of Business Gas and Electricity, decreasing utility expenditure.

 - Enhanced Commissioning: A LEED Comissioning agent provided enhanced commissioning for the project.